-The form filling API automatically fills PDF and image forms with your structured data.
-It supports PDFs with or without native form fields.
+The form filling API fills PDF and image forms with your structured data.
+It works with native PDF form fields and scanned/image forms.

-1. Upload your form (PDF or image) and provide field data
+- Upload your form (PDF or image) with field data

-4. The form is filled and returned as a PDF or PNG
+- Fields are filled and the form is returned as PDF or PNG

 field_data = {